 AIG Life is incorporated in the United Kingdom and registered in England and Wales.
-The Company is a wholly owned subsidiary of Corebridge Financial, Inc. ("Corebridge Financial"), which was formerly SAFG Retirement Services, Inc. ("SAFG"), a US Life & Retirement holding company.
+The Company is a wholly owned subsidiary of Corebridge Financial, Inc. ("Corebridge Financial").
 The Company's ultimate parent company is American International Group, Inc. ('AIG, Inc.'), a company incorporated in the State of Delaware, United States of America with headquarters in New York City.

 AIG Life was established in 2008 as Fortis Life, an innovative provider of long-term life insurance, critical illness and income protection products sold through Independent Financial Advisers ("IFAs"), intermediaries and distribution partners.
+The Company was purchased by AIG Europe Holdings Limited ("AEHL", later AIG Holdings Europe Limited "AHEL"), part of American International Group ("AIG"), on 31 December

-The Company was purchased by AIG Europe Holdings Limited ("AEHL", later AIG Holdings Europe Limited "AHEL"), part of American International Group ("AIG"), on 31 December 2014.
-On 26 October 2020, AIG announced plans to separate its Life & Retirement group from the rest of the company.
-On 1 May 2021, the Company moved from being owned by AHEL to being owned by SAFG within AIG's Life & Retirement group of companies.
-The ultimate parent company remained AIG, Inc. Section A.1.6 summarises the separation of the Life & Retirement group from AIG.
+2014.
+On 26 October 2020, AIG announced plans to separate its Life and Retirement group from the rest of the company.
+On 1 May 2021, the Company moved from being owned by AHEL to being owned by SAFG within AIG's Life and Retirement group of companies.
+On 2 November 2021, AIG, Inc. sold 9.9% of SAFG Retirement Services, Inc. to Argon Holdings LLC, a wholly owned subsidiary of Blackstone Inc.